Mom's Pesto with Pecorino Romano is the best! It'll become your go-to recipe for basil pesto sauce!

 Notes

-2. The basil must be air dried to ensure the leaves are completely dry, in order to achieve the right texture.
+- The basil must be air-dried to ensure the leaves have no moisture, in order to achieve the right pesto texture.

-3. If you don't have a scale to weigh your basil, you can fill up a 2-cup liquid measuring cup twice with packed basil until it's heaping.
+- If you don't have a scale to weigh the basil, you can fill up a 2-cup liquid measuring cup twice with packed basil until it's heaping.

-4. Imported Pecorino Romano (made from sheep's milk) is key for flavor.
-You can buy it at an Italian import store or online (affiliate link).
+- Imported Pecorino Romano (made from sheep's milk) is key for flavor.ย

 Michael says